 Step 1 – Campaign Architecture

-Develop a strong proposal.
+Develop a strong proposal is important for programmatic campaigns.
 Even before you’ve won the campaign you are setting up the targeting to illustrate how you’ll achieve the campaign goals.
 In doing so the programmatic buyer is setting up a framework for the campaign.
 Sites, context, audience data and safety are the key elements of this step for the buyer.
 Share with the client exactly the types of sites the ads will run on, and the types of ads that will run.
 A recent proposal for an advertiser required us to target female skewing sites.
 We’ll look at past campaigns with similar targets to identify available sites that fit this requirement.

 Contextual targeting is also important, and usually, there are multiple opportunities to target similar types of audiences.
 Providers including DoubleVerify, Integral Ad Science, Peer39 and Google all provide elements of contextual targeting.
 Look for combinations of really granular targeting, and larger category targeting to get a feel for the types of targets that are available.